 As ever, ESPN carries the draft night coverage, but this year they have switched it up.
-After two years ago drowning out the entire broadcast with some ridiculously heavy breathing, and last year undermining it all with a variety of basic factual errors, awkward silences and horribly forced punch lines, Stu Scott has been replaced by the unfailingly smooth Rece Davis.
-Davis doesn't have experience with the NBA, but he doesn't need it - all he needs to do is bring his chemistry with Jay Bilas from College Game Day broadcasts, help Jeff Van Gundy pick his perfect spots, and keep the whole thing flowing.
-Even those who love the NBA draft so much that we're prepared to write 11,000 words about TV coverage of it acknowledge that it flags a bit at times, and needs an ultra-smooth link man to power it through.
-Stu Scott wasn't that.
-Stu Scott wasn't close to that.
+After two years ago drowning out the entire broadcast with his heavy breathing, and last year undermining it all with a variety of basic factual errors, awkward silences and forced punch lines, Stu Scott has been replaced by the unfailingly-smooth Rece Davis.
+Davis doesn’t have much experience with the NBA, but he doesn’t need it – all he needs to do is bring his chemistry with Jay Bilas from College Game Day broadcasts, help Jeff Van Gundy pick his perfect spots, and keep the whole thing flowing.
+Even those who love the NBA Draft so much that we’re prepared to write 11,000 words about TV coverage of it acknowledge that it flags a bit at times, and needs an ultra-smooth link man to power it through.
+In 2011, Stu Scott wasn’t that.
 Indeed, Stu was so off his game last year that a small patch of brown liquid would have been more beneficial to the broadcast.
 However, instead of a small patch of brown liquid, we have Rece Davis.
 And Rece Davis is good.

-It seems that every year, we know who the first pick will be from the minute the NCAA tournament ends.
-Normally, we still have to go through something of a will-they-won't-they pretense, just as we briefly had to do last year before Cleveland inevitably took Kyrie Irving.
-It's hilarious.
-It's not.
+It seems that every year, we know who the first pick will be from the minute the NCAA Tournament ends.
+Normally, we still have to go through something of a will-they-won’t-they pretence, just as we briefly had to do last year before Cleveland inevitably took Kyrie Irving.
+It’s hilarious.
+It’s not.

 1) Buy a plain white t-shirt.
 Arbitrarily, lets say a Fruit Of The Loom one from QTag.com.
 This will cost roughly 99 cents.